daniel-furman/ensemble-climate-projections/README.md

 #### 2.3 | Future Distribution Projections
 Models for X. vigilis and Y. Brevifolia were projected onto future climate , including four greenhouse gas scenarios, or shared socio-economic pathways (SSPs) for each of eight global climate models (GCMs) (CMIP6, Eyring et al., 2016), between two decade periods across the 21st century (2040-2100).
 The GCMs included BCC-CSM2-MR, CanESM5, CNRM-CM6-1, CNRM-ESM2-1, IPSL-CM6A-LR, MIROC-ES2L, MIROC6, and MRI-ESM2-0.
 The final consensus prediction used 480 models (spatial blend of five algorithms, eight GCMs, three time periods, and four SSPs).
 We then used an ensemble approach to identify levels of agreement among the projections, estimating the proportion of geographic range that remains climatically suitable with negligible species dispersal to novel areas.

 ---

-### Poster Figures (SICB 2021)

----

-Figures: To be filled closer to the conference date.

----